-According to statistics, for quite some time the average age difference between partners has been between two and six years.
-However, the latest trends indicate that men and women may choose a partner fifteen to twenty-five years older or younger.
-Love may be blind, but apparently, it no longer has an expiration date.
-These "May–December" relationships are much more common these days, thanks in some part to society's acceptance of age gaps.
+According to statistics, the average age difference between partners has been between two and six years for quite some time.
+But the latest trends indicate that men and women are now choosing to embark on relationships with partners that are 15-to-25 years older, or younger.
+(Love may be blind, but apparently, it no longer has an expiration date.)
+As such, May–December relationships are more common thanks, in some part, to society's burgeoning acceptance of age gaps.

-At some point, the aging spouse may need long-term health care, and may no longer be able to do certain things that you both enjoy.
-In that case, you have to ask yourself if you are prepared to become their caretaker, give up some activities, live a celibate life and take on extra household tasks.
-You may say 'yes' without hesitation now, but will that still be the case in 5, 10, or 20 years time?
+At some point, an aging spouse may need long-term health care and may no longer be able to do certain things that you both enjoy.
+Ask yourself whether, as the younger partner in the relationship, you're prepared to be a caretaker, give up certain activities, face the possibility of living a celibate life, and take on extra household duties.
+Sure, you may not hesitate to say 'yes' now, but will that still be the case in 5, 10, or 20 years' time?

-Do not allow the age gap to become the elephant in the room.
-Discuss your concerns openly and honestly, and try to come up with mutually acceptable solutions to any problems you may be experiencing.
+Whatever you do, don't allow your age gap to become the elephant in the room.
+Instead, openly and honestly communicate concerns (age-related or otherwise) and work to find mutually acceptable solutions to issues that arise.